Jammy2211/autogalaxy_workspace/README.rst

 galaxy modeling.
 It can be found in the workspace & consists of 5 chapters:

 - ``Introduction``: An introduction to galaxy morphology & **PyAutoGalaxy**.
-- ``Galaxy Modeling``: How to model strong galaxyes, including a primer on Bayesian analysis and model-fitting via a non-linear search .
+- ``Galaxy Modeling``: How to model strong galaxies, including a primer on Bayesian analysis and model-fitting via a non-linear search .
 - ``Search Chaining``: Chaining non-linear searches together to build model-fitting pipelines & tailor them to your own science case.
 - ``Pixelizations``: How to perform pixelized reconstructions of a galaxy.